rsmp-nordic/sxl-tools/README.md

   id, version and date
   They are generated with xlsx2yaml.rb using the -e and -s flags
-* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "value" fields is also supported.
-The "value" field can be added using xlsx2yaml using the -e flag
+* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" fields is also supported.
+The "range" field can be added using xlsx2yaml using the -e flag

 Example usages
 --------------